What is Operational Technology (OT) Security?

 What makes an effective OT security strategy?

-Creating an effective OT security strategy involves several best practices to ensure comprehensive protection against cyber threats.
+Creating an effective OT security strategy involves several best practices to ensure comprehensive protection against cyber-threats.
 Here are the key components:

-Mapping the Network Environment
+Mapping the network environment

 Begin by mapping your entire OT environment.
 Identifying all devices and their digital locations in real time is essential for understanding your attack surface and pinpointing sources of issues.
 Many security vendors offer enhanced device monitoring features.
 See more information here.

-Monitoring for Suspicious Activity
+Monitoring for suspicious activity

 Access management is critical in OT environments.
 Identity management and access controls are paramount to prevent unauthorized access to sensitive systems.
 Proper access management can prevent physically destructive compromises and protect human safety.

-An effective OT security strategy combines these practices to protect OT systems from evolving cyber threats, ensuring operational continuity and safety.
+An effective OT security strategy combines these practices to protect OT systems from evolving cyber-threats, ensuring operational continuity and safety.
 By integrating comprehensive monitoring, zero trust principles, and robust access management, organizations can secure their OT environments against a wide range of security challenges.

 AI in OT security

-Natural language processing (NLP): Applies computational techniques to process and understand human language.
+Natural language processing (NLP): This model applies computational techniques to process and understand human language.
 It can be used in threat intelligence, incident investigation, and summarization.

-Large language models (LLMs): Used in generative AI tools, this type of AI applies deep learning models trained on massively large data sets to understand, summarize, and generate new content.
+Large language models (LLMs): This type of AI is used in generative AI tools and applies deep learning models to comprehend, condense, and create new content.
 The integrity of the output depends upon the quality of the data on which the AI was trained.

-Unsupervised machine learning: Continuously learns from raw, unstructured data to identify deviations that represent true anomalies.
+Unsupervised machine learning: This AI model learns continuously from unstructured, raw data to detect slight differences that indicate anomalies.
 With the correct models, this AI can use anomaly-based detections to identify all kinds of cyber-attacks, including entirely unknown and novel ones.

 How AI enhances OT security